gregartist/ga-basic-slider/README.md

     <div>...</div>
 </div>
 ```
-gaBasicSlider adds the minimum amount of CSS to place each child element on top of each other and too animate between them. *Note* I'm using **hardware accelerated CSS for animation** and fallback to jQuery animation for older browsers.
+gaBasicSlider adds the minimum amount of CSS to position the slides on top of each other and too animate between them. *Note* I'm using **hardware accelerated CSS for animation**, and fallback to jQuery animation for older browsers.

 At this point we can turn the slider on with the following javascript.